subratpp/subratpp.github.io/_pages/about.md

 ## News

+* <span style="font-family: Courier New;">[Aug 2024] Our DTSemNet paper which proposes a novel method to train the oblique decision tree using gradient descent got accepted in ECAI 2024 ["Vanilla Gradient Descent for Oblique Decision Trees"](https://cps-research-group.github.io/dtsemnet/).</span>

 * <span style="font-family: Courier New;">[Jan 2024] We are organizing a [Deep Learning Bootcamp](https://ntu-dl-bootcamp.github.io/deep-learning-2024/) in NTU.</span>

 * <span style="font-family: Courier New;">[Aug 2023] Appointed as Director of Career and Development in Graduate Students' Club (SCSE).</span>